Code-Institute-Submissions/east-africa-safari/README.md

  three destinations in every country.
  * The tab has three buttons at the top for displaying information for each category, with an active colour of orange (#FF6700) for the highlighted category.
+ * I have highlighted the card title with a background of (#03045E) color and a contrasting text color O (c0c0c0), this is to draw users quick attention the name of the particular destination the user is reading about.
  * At the bottom of tab, there is a button directing the user to read more about the specific destination.
  * I modified Code from [here](https://www.youtube.com/watch?v=v6-4wh_o9iM) to come up with tabs for top destinations section.